Warning issued on cryptosporidium, fecal parasite that can live up to 7 days in swimming pools.

 Cryptosporidiosis can affect all people, but some groups are likely to become sicker due to crypto.
 Young children, pregnant women and people with weakened immune systems are at risk for severe illness related to ingesting crypto.
 Crypto has a high tolerance to chlorine — it can survive in a properly chlorinated pool for up to seven days, according to the CDC.

-“If your child isn’t feeling well, he or she should stay out of the pool,” said Mark A. Brockman Jr., M.D., pediatrician with Norton Children’s Medical Associates – Iroquois.
+“If your child isn’t feeling well, he or she should stay out of the pool,” said Mark A. Brockman Jr., M.D., pediatrician with Norton Children’s Medical Group – Iroquois.
 “Your child could pass on an illness to others, since chlorine may not be as effective against some parasites and organisms.”

 How to stay safe from waterborne illness this summer